jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/hostedcluster.md

 ### RBAC Roles

-This is not mandatory, but it allow us to have the Assisted Service Agents located in the same HostedControlPlane namespace than the HostedControlPlane and still be managed by CAPI.
+While not mandatory, it allows us to have the Assisted Service Agents located in the same HostedControlPlane namespace as the HostedControlPlane and still be managed by CAPI.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1